mspnp/cloud-design-patterns/leader-election-sf/README.md

 ### Leader's unhealthy scenario

 *LeaderStatefulService* project includes the possibility to simulate an unhandled exception in the leader's service.
 Change the setting **simulateInternalFailure** to true in *app.config* to recreate this scenario.
 In this case Service Fabric also fails over to another node but also reports the application as unhealthy facilitating the detection of this condition.

+> Note for VSTS users: correlation Ids was disabled to avoid [this issue](https://github.com/Azure/service-fabric-issues/issues/209)